paarthxx/xyz/content/burn.md

-# learns from earning my first burn
+# 2025 is gonna be fuckn’ different bruv / burn learns
 <br>

 > ## **'this year i was a witness, next year, i'll be a participant'**